29 Special Souvenirs from Canada in 2026 (from a Canadian)

 Where to find these maple-flavoured products

-• Souvenir stores always sell these kinds of items too; they just tend to be pricier
+- Souvenir stores always sell these kinds of items too; they just tend to be a little pricier

 6. Canadian amethyst products

-Think of where you’re going (or located) in Canada, and what will be a symbolic, meaningful map for you – check the nearby shops, and you may find something unique like this.
+Think of where you’re going (or located) in Canada, and what will be a symbolic, meaningful map for you – check the nearby shops, and you may find something unique!
+This map below for example, shows where all the shipwrecks are found in the Great Lakes!

 Other unique map ideas you can find (online or in person)

-• A map of Canadian National Parks (here’s a nice one on Etsy)
+- A map of Canadian National Parks (there are lots of nice ones on Etsy)

 8. Terry Fox merchandise

-Terry Fox is a Canadian hero – he was a teenager in the 1980s who committed to running across Canada to raise money for cancer research.
+Terry Fox is a Canadian hero that most kids in Canada learn about in school.
+He’s a symbol of bravery, and fighting for important causes.
+Terry Fox was a teenager in the 1980s who committed to running across Canada to raise money for cancer research.

 Where to find Terry Fox merchandise